jean-marc/objrdf/readme.md

 comparison with relational db: is a pool similar to a table?... could we use the mmap for communication between processes?

+###Compilation Time

+Would it make sense to put the introspection code in a different header?

 #Reference
 http://www.w3.org/TR/2013/REC-sparql11-protocol-20130321/